The Editor’s language localization feature enables support for different languages in your Meridian-powered app.

 - Click Save.

-Once you've added a supported language, the Translations tab provides several options for organizing and managing your translations in the Editor.
+Once you’ve added a supported language, the Translations tab provides several options for organizing and managing your text strings and their translations in the Editor.

 The FILTER BY LANGUAGE dropdown limits the translations by language.